 For an inland villa, a rental car is almost always a necessity.
-However, All of the islands in the Turks and Caicos are quite small, so the beaches, restaurants, dining, and typically only a few minute drive away.
+However, All of the islands in the Turks and Caicos are quite small, so the beaches, restaurants, dining, and typically only a couple of minutes drive away.

 Most vacation villas are found in one of a few residential neighborhoods, including Leeward, Long Bay, the Bight, and Turtle Cove.
 It’s best to know a little about your area before booking, as nearby beaches and tranquility vary.